ananya3008/cyber-kill-chain/04-ransomware-decryptor/README.md

 ![encrypted output](decrypted_output.png)

 ## Next Steps
-* Upgrade the program to dynamically choose directories to be decrypted.
+*Enhance the program to choose directories for decryption dynamically.
-*Test it out against common security products to make sure it is evasive in nature.
+*Test it against common security products to ensure it remains evasive.